rm-rf-etc/runway/README.md

 ## Features
 Route to any standard request event listener (any function which receives request and response objects, as per standard node.js convention).
-Group routes upon a base path and/or shared controller and route filters.
-Use router.config({fail:yourFunc}) to override the default failure handler.
+Group routes upon a common base path and optionally, shared controller and/or route filters.
+Use router.config({fail:yourFunc}) to override the default 404 handler.
 Provide router.listener as the callback to the standard node.js httpServer request event and you're good to go.

 ## How it works:
 Runway creates a nested object out of each route, representing a single branch of the